-It is necessary to register for courses for the 2022-23 school year during the months of February and March.
+It is necessary to register for courses for the 2024-25 school year during the months of February and March.
 We expect that you will have discussed your course selection with your parents/guardians PRIOR to registration.
-For incoming grade 10s, following your online registration, you will receive printed confirmation of the courses you have selected for the next school year.
+All students will receive printed confirmation of the courses you have selected for the next school year.
 All students will register for both semesters in February and March and will NOT have the option of re-registering for the second semester in January of next year.